 For some dental treatment, you must seek approval from the CNS in advance, and therefore you should contact the CNS before your appointment and ask whether the costs of your treatment will be reimbursed.

 You can collect medicines prescribed by a doctor in Luxembourg from any pharmacy.
 Show your European Health Insurance Card and keep the receipt for your purchases.
 You can seek reimbursement from the health fund on the basis of the receipts and the prescription.
 The level of reimbursement varies between 0 and 100 per cent.
-Most medicines are reimbursed at a rate of 78 per cent.
-The level depends on the seriousness of the disease for which the medicine is intended.
-Some less necessary medicines are not eligible for reimbursement.
+Medications are covered at the rate of 40%, 80% or 100%, if they are included in the positive list of medications published on a monthly basis on the website www.cns.lu.

 Be aware that in Luxembourg a prescription is required for nearly all medicines (for example, anti-allergy medicines).
 Some prescriptions must also be authorised by CNS before you will be given the medicine.
 Check with your doctor whether you should contact CNS before purchasing a medicine.